jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 3. **Containerization Consideration**: For projects with complex dependencies, consider containerization (Docker) to ensure consistent environments across development, testing, and production.

 4. **Skippable Integration Tests**: Design integration tests to be skippable in environments where all dependencies cannot be installed, using environment variables to control test execution.

+## Network Operations and Image Handling

+1. **Streaming Downloads**: When downloading potentially large files like images, use streaming downloads with appropriate chunk sizes to manage memory efficiently.

+2. **Content Type Validation**: Always validate the content type of downloaded resources to ensure they match expectations (e.g., checking that an image URL actually returns image content).

+3. **URL Parsing**: Use dedicated libraries like `urllib.parse` for URL manipulation rather than string operations to handle edge cases properly.

+4. **Fallback Mechanisms**: Implement graceful fallbacks for network operations, such as returning original URLs when image downloads fail.

+5. **Configurable Timeouts**: Make network request timeouts configurable to accommodate different network conditions and server response times.

+6. **Session Management**: Use session objects (like `requests.Session`) for multiple related requests to benefit from connection pooling and cookie persistence.

+7. **Filename Generation**: When generating filenames from URLs or other external data, implement robust handling for special characters, missing extensions, and uniqueness.

 ## Browser Automation Best Practices